-Benjamin Franklin kept his secret about the purloined letters of Thomas Hutchinson for nearly a year – until an innocent person stood to get killed over them.
+Benjamin Franklin kept his secret about the Hutchinson letters he purloined for nearly a year.
+But then an innocent person stood to get killed over them.

 In 1772, Franklin had received a batch of letters by Massachusetts Gov. Thomas Hutchinson from an unnamed member of Parliament.
 He thought he could do some good by sharing six of them with a small group of colonial leaders.

-Americans were headed toward a break with Britain.
-They were angry about the Stamp Act in 1765, the Townshend Acts in 1767, the quartering of British troops in Boston in 1768 and the Boston Massacre in 1770.
+The American colonists were then headed toward a break with Britain.
+The British had provoked them over the Stamp Act in 1765, the Townshend Acts in 1767, the quartering of British troops in Boston in 1768 and the Boston Massacre in 1770.

-Franklin was politically neutral.
+Franklin took a politically neutral stance.
 As the American postmaster and agent for Massachusetts in London, he hoped to smooth over tensions by sharing the Hutchinson letters.

 His plan backfired.
 Badly.
 Sam Adams got hold of the letters and used them to stir up even more unrest.

-When Hutchinson wrote the letters, he was lieutenant governor of the province.
-By 1770, he had been elevated to governor.
+When Hutchinson wrote the letters, he served as lieutenant governor of the province.
+By 1770, he had risen to governor.

 In the letters, Hutchinson advised subduing the colonists, described them as inclined to revolt and dismissed their resentment over ill-treatment and lack of representation.

 The letters reached Boston in March 1773.
 They were widely circulated and published in the Boston Gazette in June 1773, then reprinted far and wide throughout the colonies.
-They infuriated Bostonians, who burned Hutchinson in effigy on Boston Common and demanded he be removed from office.
+They infuriated Bostonians, who burned Hutchinson in effigy on Boston Common and demanded his removal from office.

-The Hutchinson letters were written to Thomas Whately in his capacity as assistant to Prime Minister George Grenville.
+Hutchinson wrote the letters to Thomas Whately in his capacity as assistant to Prime Minister George Grenville.
 Whately had died, and his brother William let an American named John Temple have access to them.

-When the letters became public, William Whately accused Temple of taking the letters.
+When the letters became public, William Whately accused Temple of taking them.
 Temple challenged Whately to a duel.
-They faced off in early December, and Whately was wounded.
-Neither was happy with the outcome, so they agreed to another duel.
+They faced off in early December, and Temple wounded Whately.
+That outcome didn’t satisfy either of them, so they agreed to another duel.

 Franklin wanted to prevent the second duel, so he admitted he purloined the letters on Christmas Day — shortly after the Boston Tea Party.
-He was made to appear before the Privy Council, where he stood silently as he was lambasted for thievery, dishonesty and provoking radicalism.
+He had to appear before the Privy Council, where he stood silently as he was lambasted for thievery, dishonesty and provoking radicalism.

-Hutchinson left Massachusetts in 1774 and was replaced by Gen. Thomas Gage.
+Hutchinson left Massachusetts in 1774 and Gen. Thomas Gage replaced him.

-To this day, it is not known who leaked the Hutchinson letters to Benjamin Franklin.
+To this day, no one knows who leaked the Hutchinson letters to Benjamin Franklin.